jawhitti/INTERCAL/README.md

 foo
 32767
 ```
+* *The sharp-eyed reader has probably noticed the "wimpmode" output -- see "Limitations" below

 ### Cross-language Support
 Since SICK-compiled applivations are able to call compiled DLLs you can author extension DLLs in lesser